Matt Page: Charlotte King

 In June 2015, Addario spoke of her intention to play a "rebound relationship" for Matt.
 But she warned that it would remain a secretive relationship because Matt believes other characters will not approve.
 Matt meets Charlotte King (Erika Heynatz) and they sleep together.
 Heynatz and Snow did not have time to get better acquainted before they filmed their character's first passionate encounter.
 Heynatz told Kerry Harvey from Stuff.co.nz that it worked well for the scene, which was a "sexy chance meeting, inherent with all its awkward moments."
 She added that a "lasting connection" develops between the two characters, but branded their relationship a dangerous one.
 Charlotte does not realise that he is a student and she has taken the role of Summer Bay High's new biology teacher.
 Despite learning this, the pair decide to carry on their affair.
 Matt confides in Maddy Osborne (Kassandra Clementi) about the relationship, she disapproves and urges him end it.
 Charlotte does try to stop it, but when Matt kisses her she succumbs to her feelings.
-Heynatz said that their initial interaction was a "innocent mistake", but her character would be judged by viewers for carrying on with their romance.
+Heynatz said that their initial interaction was an "innocent mistake", but her character would be judged by viewers for carrying on with their romance.
 Writers continued to keep the pair together as they played Leah, who was unbeknownst to their affair, convincing Charlotte to personally tutor Matt.

 Snow said it was continuing the tradition of Matt getting into "sticky situations" as Charlotte turned out to be a "crazy" character.
 Snow told Downie that the storyline really interested him because it was often shown from Matt's point of view.
 He believed it furthered a trend in storyline's exploring why Matt behaves certain ways.
 Matt would often lack self-belief but with Charlotte he became confident.
 He branded the character "Char-nado" and added that Charlotte was always "using her womanly charms to put a spell on him".
 He believed that Matt's experiences with Charlotte helped the character to mature and drew comparisons to the Shakespearen play A Midsummer Night's Dream.
 Despite their relationship ending, Snow noted that his character "really doted on" Charlotte.
 Snow was 23 at the time while Heynatz was 40.
 Snow said that he had fun filming the storyline.
 He reflected that he tried to do the best job he could to make it appear truthful and justify their relationship.